How an integrated digital channel strategy helped FBN support customers through the Covid-19 crisis

-FirstBank Nigeria (FBN) responded positively to the crisis and how they are now looking ahead and investing to ensure they thrive in this new environment
+FirstBank Nigeria (FBN) responded positively to the crisis.
+They are now looking ahead and investing to ensure they thrive in this new environment

 Q: How do you think the global pandemic has affected banking?
 What do you consider to be the biggest challenges?

 Covid-19 had a huge impact here in Nigeria.
 We had a complete lockdown for around three months.
 Our head office and branches were closed because no one was allowed to go to their office or to their bank.
 That has now eased but we still have some restrictions.

 For us, the biggest challenges were the loss of social interactions between our teams of employees and the fact we could no longer serve our customers face-to-face in the branches.
 That meant we had to serve our customers digitally and rapidly transform from a cash-based to cashless economy.
 As a customer-centric bank, we had to ensure our customers were ready to embrace this digitization.
 That meant having a resilient IT infrastructure and services to support our employees and customers and make sure our banking systems continued running despite the lockdown.

 Q: Do you think Covid-19 became a wake-up call for banks in terms of digital transformation?

 Yes.
 Embracing digital transformation became a "must" for banks and customers.
 The need to move to a more digital banking model has been on banks' agenda for a long time, but the pandemic has made this need for improved digital banking experiences more important than ever.

 Q: How did FirstBank Nigeria respond to COVID-19?
 What actions did you take to support your customers and employees?